-The roaming Pokémon Entei, depicted in the style of the cover Bonato and Nowakowski's Cops and Robbers textbook.
+The roaming Pokémon Entei, depicted in the style of the cover Bonato and Nowakowski's Cops and Robbers textbook

-How to catch legendary Pokémon (in theory)
+How to catch legendary Pokémon

 Pokémon Gold and Silver introduced the roaming legendary beasts: three one-of-a-kind Pokémon that move from route to route instead of sticking to a fixed habitat.
 Catching a roaming Pokémon amounts to winning a graph pursuit game — so what can we learn about it from the latest mathematical results?